ZTiKnl/IDA-BGS/README.md

 There is an extra row in the main window of EDMC, labeled IDA-BGS.
 This row can have 4 different values:
--Idle
+- Idle
   Not doing anything, waiting for FSDjump event to be triggered
--Success (no data sent)
+- Success (no data sent)
   Just processed FSDjump event, but destination system does not contain our faction
--Success (data sent)
+- Success (data sent)
   Just processed FSDjump event, our faction is present here, data sent without errors
--Fail: error code - short error message
+- Fail: error code - short error message
   could be many things, the error code and short error message will be a hint/clue
   The real error can be found in EDMC log file, usually located in `%TMP%/EDMarketConnector.log`